 (buffer/format buffer format & args) Snprintf like functionality for printing values into a buffer.
 Returns the modified buffer.

-(buffer/new capacity) Creates a new, empty buffer with enough memory for capacity bytes.
-Returns a new buffer.
+(buffer/new capacity) Creates a new, empty buffer with enough backing memory for capacity bytes.
+Returns a new buffer of length 0.

 (buffer/new-filled count &opt byte) Creates a new buffer of length count filled with byte.
 By default, byte is 0.
 Returns the new buffer.

 (buffer/popn buffer n) Removes the last n bytes from the buffer.
 Returns the modified buffer.